gomathishankar28/ms2_desi_wagon/testing.md

 ##  **User Stories Testing**
 1.  ***As a prospective customer to the website, I want to easily navigate the site, so that I can easily find the details about Desiwagon so that I am assured about their service.***
-    >   As the Website is launched, On the Top left is the Navigation bar which is categorized to show different details about the website that the customer is looking for.
+    >   As the Website is launched, On the Top right is the Navigation bar which is categorized to show different details about the website that the customer is looking for.

 2.  ***As a prospective customer to the website, I want to precisely know what items are offered so that I have enough information to avail their service.***
-    >   This is acheieved by the Carousel section of the Home page which has three slides with each slide talking about who they are, what they offer and how to place the order.
+    >   This is acheieved by the  "grocery items" drop down field in the place order form.

 3.  ***As a new customer to the website, I want to know the schedule of the delivery truck so that i would know on what day Desi Wagon is in my city.***
     >   This is acheived by the Schedule section of the Home page which has a table displaying the day, time and place .
 It also highlights row of  the current day by a blinking truck icon.